weareblahs/bus/README.md

 # Where can I see this project?

 Currently in beta - which can be accessed via [https://b.ntyx.dev](https://b.ntyx.dev).
-Alternatively, you can also access the web app via [https://bqm.vercel.app](https://bqm.vercel.app).

-Do note that a new version of bus? is coming soon, which a preview of it can be seen on [https://bqmv2.vercel.app](https://bqmv2.vercel.app).
+The current instance hosted under this domain is bus? v2, which is hosted with Cloudflare Pages.

+If you prefer the original bus? version, it is accessible on [https://bqm.vercel.app](https://bqm.vercel.app).

 # Credits

 - Data sourced from `data.gov.my` (see documentation [here](https://developer.data.gov.my/realtime-api/gtfs-static))
 - Icons sourced from Font Awesome's icon library via react-icons
 - `getNearest` algorithm from `https://www.geodatasource.com`, which the original license statement can be found on the `distance` function under `/src/appComponents/getNearest.jsx`.
+- openrouteservice API is the instance of OSRM that this project is currently using (for bus? v2 - which for the original version (v1) it's using the OSRM demo server)